 Temper tantrums are unpleasant and disruptive behaviors or emotional outbursts.
 They often occur in response to unmet needs or desires.
 Tantrums are more likely to occur in younger children or others who cannot express their needs or control their emotions when they are frustrated.

-Temper tantrums or "acting-out" behaviors are natural during early childhood.
+Temper tantrums (acting-out behaviors) are natural during early childhood.
 It is normal for children to want to be independent as they learn they are separate people from their parents.

 This desire for control often shows up as saying "no" often and having tantrums.
 Tantrums are worsened by the fact that the child may not have the vocabulary to express their feelings.